sheilaurrutia/Distribution/doc/exo/README.md

 ### Register the new type

-Add your new type to [QuestionType.php](Library/Question/QuestionType.php).
+Add your new MIME type to [ItemType.php](../../plugin/exoLibrary/Item/ItemType.php).

 ### Create the JSON Schema